• Skip to main content

 • Oil - I use olive oil for most of my cooking, but any light flavored cooking oil will work here.

 • Chicken Broth - Make sure to use a gluten free broth in your soup.
 Store bought broths are a common ingredient with hidden gluten.
-If you want to make this soup vegan, substitute with vegetable broth.
+If you want to make a vegan potato soup, substitute with vegetable broth.

 • Lemon Juice